-When I set out to buy a pressure cooker, one of the reasons I chose a 10 quart size was so that I could cook large chunks of meat.
+When I set out to buy a pressure cooker, one of the reasons I chose a 10 quart size was so that I could cook large chunks of meat like a bone-in, or spiral cut ham.
 With the steamer tray inserted, the ham fit perfectly.
-Pour about a cup of water in the bottom and bring your cooker up to pressure.
+Pour at least a cup of water in the bottom and bring your cooker up to pressure.

 Some recipes that I researched suggested pouring black peppercorns and cloves into the cooking liquid to infuse that flavor into the meat.
 It’s a great idea.
 It’s sort of like when there’s eucalyptus oil in a steam shower.
 The flavors will essentially steam into the meat.
 However, I don’t like cloves, so I just used peppercorns.